tel: +48 22 499 98 98

 Disadvantages of neodymium magnets:

-• Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
-Additionally, small elements of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.
+• Health risk associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
+It's also worth noting that tiny parts of these products are able to be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.